Table of contents

 Assets, information systems and environments, network topologies and zones, types of connectivity (wired, wireless, etc.), networks services and specific technologies used in the organization, applications with different levels of importance to the business are all considered when identifying assets within an enterprise.

-An information asset (such as data) can be mapped to all of its critical containers.
-The map of information assets will be used to determine all of the information assets that reside on a specific container.
-In addition, the value of a container depends on the data that are processed and transported (through the network) or stored (reside) within that specific container.
-Security audits should look into how the data or information is processed, transferred and stored in a secured manner.
+Map an information asset, such as data, to all of its critical containers.
+Use this map to identify all information assets residing on a specific container.
+The value of a container depends on the data it processes, transports, or stores.
+Security audits should examine how data or information is securely processed, transferred, and stored.

 Unplanned changes to software, hardware and infrastructure can be costly.
 Application dependency maps help identify critical dependencies between applications and their supporting systems, allowing organizations to better understand what could be impacted during change windows or if something could go wrong as a result of the change.
 Dependency maps also support business continuity planning by helping you understand how applications are connected with one another and what services need to be in place to ensure they continue operating when a disaster strikes.